-No septic tanks will be used as part of the proposed project's implementation.
+The project site includes existing septic tanks which would not be changed by the proposed project.
+No septic tanks will be installed as part of the proposed project's implementation.
 As a result, no impacts would occur.

 F. Would the project directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • No Impact